 .
 Your perspective might be useful to your friend or family member, but try not to assume that you already know what may have caused their feelings, or what will help.

 Part of the emotional support you offer could be to keep things as normal as possible.
 This could include involving your friend or family member in social events or chatting about other parts of your lives.

 It can be hard work supporting someone else, especially if you find yourself in a position where the person has confided in you but isn’t ready or willing to access professional support.
 Or if they're behaving in ways that make them hard to be around.
 It's important people do things at the pace that is right for them but also for you to be realistic about how much support you can provide.

-Remember that small, simple things can help, and that just being there for them is probably helping lots.
-Please make sure you take time to recharge your own batteries and if you need advice on how you can help your person, make use of the services on the Find Help
+Remember that small, simple things can help, and that just being therefor them is probably helping lots.
+Please make sure you take time to recharge your own batteries.
+If you need advice on how you can help your person, make use of the services on the Find Help

 pages to get advice and support.